 Eligibility extends to tax-exempt organizations throughout Belmont, Guernsey, Harrison, Jefferson, Monroe, and Noble counties in Appalachian Ohio.
 Awards typically range from $500 to $2,500, though up to $10,000 may be awarded.
 The Foundation’s Grants Committee will review eligible applications and make funding recommendations.

-The second grant round of 2016 will open in the fall and will focus on projects related to health and the environment.
-Please sign up for the Foundation’s e-newsletter to be updated as these grant rounds open.
+There will be two grant rounds in 2017.
+The first grant round closed on April 19 and focused on projects related to education.
+The second grant round will take place in the fall and will focus on projects related to health and human services and environmental stewardship.
+Please sign up for the Foundation’s e-newsletter for updates when these grant rounds open.

 What does the Gulfport Energy Fund support?